oneschema/sdk/packages/angular/projects/oneschema/README.md

 export class AppModule {}
 ```

-Create a button to open the OneSchema importer:
+Create a button to open the OneSchema importer and listen to events:

 ```javascript
 import { Component } from '@angular/core'